 How easy is it to dye yarn or fabric at home?

 I use simple equipment including a wooden spoon, a large saucepan, measuring jug, scales and a bucket.
 All things that we have at home, so no extra expense needed to get you started.
 Natural dyeing doesn’t have to be complicated, time consuming or difficult.
 In fact, its a bit like making a very strong pot of (dye) tea!
+Just remember that when you have used the pan, utensils etc. you must NOT use them for food again.

 The yarn or fabric to be dyed is usually soaked in a mineral mordant first to prepare it, then put in the dye pot or solar jar to absorb the dye.
 The mordant is a safe and eco-conscious mineral salt so even older children can have a go, and you have no worries about the disposal of it or the natural dyes.
 I’ll explain more about mordants and how they work in the workshops.
 I also tell you about the variety of natural dyes available, some might even be in your kitchen cupboard or larder already!
 I have created kits if you feel like having a go, or perhaps you’d like to join me on a workshop via zoom….